Glasgow-Nankai Partnership and Joint Graduate School

 University of Glasgow

-Founded in 1451, we are the fourth-oldest university in the English-speaking world, and are recognised today for our scholarship and ground-breaking research.
+Founded in 1451, we are the fourth-oldest university in the English-speaking world.
+Ranked 73rd in the world in the QS World University Rankings 2022, we are recognised today for our scholarship and ground-breaking research with 7 Nobel Laureates connected to the university.

-We are a member of the prestigious Russell Group of 24 leading UK research universities, and we are striving to change the world with our expertise.
+As a founding member of the prestigious Russell Group of 24 leading UK research universities, we are the Times Higher Education University of the year 2020, and we are striving to change the world with our expertise.

 Our research-led approach is one of the reasons why a degree from the University of Glasgow is so prized, but our students also benefit from opportunities to study abroad, improve their employability, take part in work placements and explore a wide range of social activities.
 As a result, we attract scholars from 120 countries around the world.

 We ensure that our students graduate equipped with the skills they need to compete in a global workplace.
-Eight-five percent of our international students who participated in the International Student Barometer Summer 2014 would recommend us to their friends.
+The University is undertaking a £1 billion estate investment to expand campus research & teaching facilities.

-The friendships and networks our students make at Glasgow can last a lifetime: we are in touch with 118,000 alumni in 162 countries.
-Chinese students have studied with us since 1886.
+The friendships and networks our students make at Glasgow can last a lifetime: we are in touch with a global community of over 219,000 alumni.
+We welcome students from more than 140 countries world-wide and Chinese students have studied with us since 1886.

-The University is located in Scotland’s largest city, Glasgow, a UNESCO World City of Music and host city of the 2014 Commonwealth Games.
-Renowned for its friendliness, industrial history and cultural heritage, Glasgow is one of the most visited cities in the United Kingdom.
+The University is located in Scotland’s largest city, Glasgow, a UNESCO World City of Music and host city of the 2021 UN Climate Change Conference.
+Renowned for its friendliness, industrial history and cultural heritage, Glasgow is one of the most visited cities and the fourth-largest city in the United Kingdom.
 Our notable alumni include: Adam Smith, seven Nobel laureates, one UK Prime Minister and Scotland’s inaugural and current First Ministers.

 The current Principal of the University of Glasgow is Sir Professor Anton Muscatelli.

-Nankai is a Project 985 member, a Chinese government initiative established in 1998 to promote the development of higher education in China to world-class standards.
+Nankai Univesity is a Project 985 institute with a 'Double First Class' status, a Chinese government initiative established to promote the development of higher education in China to world-class standards.

 Through Project 985, national and local governments award large amounts of funding to universities for the establishment of research centres, to improve facilities, hold conferences and attract world-leading staff and visiting scholars.
 The project members represent the top 39 universities in China.
-We consistently rank in the top 10-15 universities in China and have extensive international links with more than 290 internationally-renowned universities.
+The University consistently rank in the top 10-15 universities in China and has extensive international links with more than 290 internationally-renowned universities.

 Famous alumni of Nankai include former Premier Zhou Enlai, Dr Shiing-shen Chern, Dr Ta-you Wu and playwright Cao Yu.